-To be honest our two days in Colombo were pretty hard, it was our first long haul trip.
+To be honest, our two days in Colombo were pretty hard; it was our first long-haul trip.
 But our jetlag was different.
-Toti was already active within the day, and discovered the city in the early afternoon.
-Me, Alessia, I was a bit tired, so I started my adventure in Sri Lanka later.
+Toti was already active during the day and discovered the city in the early afternoon.
+Me Alessia, I was a bit tired, so I started my adventure in Sri Lanka later.

 REASONS WHY YOU SHOULD VISIT COLOMBO IN 2 DAYS

 Is worth visiting Colombo, even for just a few days.
 Threat it as an arrival point or departure at the end of your trip.
 The airport is around 45 minutes away from the city centre.

 For many years Colombo has been an important centre for commercial trades with the Asian Countries.
 Well known by Romans and Arabs, it is today taking his place in the future market.
 Colombo is worth visiting, because it is fast developing from the end of the destructive civil war.